-Executive Director of APCC.
-Ed is responsible for determining the focus of APCC’s advocacy and educational efforts, implementing APCC’s programs, coordinating fund raising and membership activities, and the overall management of the daily operations of the organization.
-Program areas include wastewater education, management and infrastructure financing; town center revitalization and zoning (coordinating the work of the Business Roundtable); agricultural lands protection, and implementation of map-based planning.
-An attorney and former Coast Guard helicopter pilot Ed has been involved in coastal environmental issues for over 30 years.
-He has several reported cases in wetlands protection and land use issues.
+Executive Director of APCC. .
+Andrew is responsible for determining the focus of APCC’s advocacy and educational efforts, implementing APCC’s programs, coordinating fund raising and membership activities, and the overall management of the daily operations of the organization.

 Kristin Andres is APCC’s Director of Education & Outreach.
 She is responsible for educational programming and materials related to APCC’s mission and serves as a liaison to the Cape community.
 She interacts and develops relationships with a wide range of organizations, government agencies, schools and the general public in assessing and addressing educational needs related to conserving and preserving the Cape’s natural resources.
 Kristin organizes workshops, addresses civic groups and seeks educational opportunities through a variety of creative means.
 She is especially involved with our native plant initiative and promotes ecological land care and thoughtful stewardship of our managed landscapes.